-•••• 16.1 108 What is the delivery mechanism used by China's crude oil futures?
+CR UDE OIL FUTURES DELIVERY 124 108 What is the delivery mechanism used by China's crude oil futures?
 126 109 What are China's crude futures deliverable crude grade origination locations?
 127 110 What are the expenses and fees related to crude oil futures delivery?
-111 What are the designated delivery storage facilities for China's crude oil futures?
-128 112 Who are the designated inspection agencies of China's crude oil futures?
+111 What are the designated delivery storage facilities for China's crude oil futures? - - 128 112 Who are the designated inspection agencies of China's crude oil futures?
 129 113 What is the difference between the warrant-based delivery for China's crude oil futures market and physical delivery in foreign oil futures markets?
 130 114 What is the logic behind the design of the choice of delivery locations and the capacities of the storage facilities used for China's crude oil futures?
 115 How can falsified crude oil warrants be identified?
 131 116 What are the main features of China's crude oil futures delivery mechanism?
 132 117 According to the rules of INE, September contract will delivery in September, that means crude needs to be stored at the designated delivery storage facility in August, and trader must planning purchase crude oil from the Middle East in May.
 Spot trades are hard to make changes when transactions are completed, hence the trade flexibility is low.
 How to handle this kind of situation?
 133 118 For spot commodity goods imported as a result of physical delivery in the futures market, which price base will be used to calculate the Custom tax?
 Is it based on the settlement price of delivery or will the traded price when buyer opened its futures position be adopted?
 134 119 In the case when a futures deviates sharply from the spot market price, the EFP price and/or final settlement price for the crude futures contract may diverge significantly from the spot market price.
 How does the China Customs rule on the dutiable value?
 120 How will the final settlement price be determined in the case where a contract closes at limit up or down on one of the last trading?
 Shall the calculation of mean average of 5 daily settlement prices that have trades executed on each sampling trading day exclude the sample of settlement price that is closed at limit high or low?
 136 121 In a situation where the load-in deadline is missed due to port congestion, can the seller request in advance for relaxing the delivery window?
-122 Please explain what is the meaning of "the applied load-in futures commodities shall be shipped directly from the port of the place of origin" (Article 39 of the INE Delivery Rules)?
+122 Please explain what is the meaning of "the applied load-in futures commodities shall be shipped directly from the port of the place of origin" (Article 40 of the INE Delivery Rules)?
 Can crude oil in a floating storage for half a year be used in delivery?
-137 123 management of the transportation of commodities as prescribed in Article 39 of 138 124 Article 128 of the INE Delivery Rules states that quality inspection at delivery is waived for certain registered commodities specially approved by INE.
-Does this exemption apply to any of the eight deliverable crude oils?
+137 123 How does a designated delivery storage facility conduct supervision and management of the transportation of commodities as prescribed in Article 40 of the INE Delivery Rules?
+138 124 Article 131 of the INE Delivery Rules states that certain registered commodities approved by INE for exemption from inspection may be exempted from quality inspection at delivery.
+Does this exemption apply to all the deliverable crude oils?